 Google Ads features that show extra business information on an ad, such as their address, phone number, shop rating or webpage links.
 These additional pieces of information helps increase the ad’s clickthrough rate.

-Found in ad campaigns, ad groups are used to keep campaigns organized and contain a set of related keywords.
-Each ad campaign contains at least one ad group but can have multiple.
+Found in PPC ad campaigns, ad groups are used to keep campaigns organized and contain a set of related keywords.
+Each PPC campaign contains at least one ad group but can have multiple.

 Not to be confused with Ad Position, Ad Rank is a value that’s used to determine in what position an ad will show based on the bid amount and quality score metrics.